Chart Color Schemes

 Household Composition

-Balgowlah features high concentrations of group households, with a fairly typical median household size
+Balgowlah features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 71.2% of all households, including 35.0% couples with children, 25.5% couples without children, and 9.8% single parent families.
-Non-family households account for the remaining 28.8%, with lone person households at 24.8% and group households comprising 4.0%.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Family households account for 71.2% of all households, including 35.0% couples with children, 25.5% couples without children, and 9.8% single parent families.
+Non-family households constitute the remaining 28.8%, with lone person households at 24.8% and group households making up 4.0%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households